 - We made extensive use of administrative data from all 22 Welsh local authorities, tracking the benefit journeys of claimants in four waves over a period of 12 months, and matching with data on rent arrears and council tax arrears.
 It was the first time we have used data from so many authorities and housing associations in one national project.
 The matching and analysis was complex and very challenging, but well worth the effort.

 - We also ran two large-scale surveys to get a better understanding of the personal experiences of Universal Credit that are not evident from administrative data.
-We invited people to take part in the survey in several ways, one of which was via a link in our award-winning Benefit and Budgeting Calculator.
+We invited people to take part in the survey in several ways, one of which was via a link in our award-winning Better Off Calculator.
 Nearly 500 actual and potential benefit claimants completed the claimant survey, and nearly 500 stakeholders such as social and private landlords, local authority officials and third sector organisations completed the stakeholder survey.

 Five key findings from the 18 month data-led investigation into Universal Credit in Wales

 - A generous Council Tax Reduction (CTR) Scheme pays off